 Section 2.
-In addition to the payment of license fees provided for in Section 1 above, the City shall, effective July 1, 2000, one in the Department of Public Works to serve as a licensed sprayer for the City.
-The employee shall be paid an annual stipend of three hundred dollars (\$300.00) in addition to his regular compensation.
+In addition to the payment of license fees provided for in Section 1, the City shall have one employee in the Public Works Department to serve as a licensed sprayer for the City.
+The category of a Sprayer, as defined in this article, shall be an individual with a "core" license.
+Individuals with a "core" license allows the license holder to apply basic non-restricted chemicals.
+The designated employee with a Sprayer license shall receive an annual stipend of one thousand five hundred dollars (\$1,500).
 Each such employee shall maintain his license and will spray for all Departments of the City as needed.